If Meat Changes Color, Has It Gone Bad?

 From red meat to poultry, here’s why meat can change color and what it means.

 Appearance no doubt plays a big part in what we think of as fresh, and in the case of red meat, you probably equate a bright-red color with freshness.

-Prolonged exposure to air and light will also darken meat that starts out bright red, as you've probably seen when pre-formed hamburger patties start to turn gray, but are still red or pink inside.
+Prolonged exposure to air and light will also darken meat that starts out bright red.
+You’ve probably pre-formed hamburger patties start to turn gray on the outside, but remain red or pink inside.